i0Ek3/FLL/README.md

-# ELL--European Languages Learning
+# FLL -- Foreign Language Learning

-As I said that, languages study shouldn't have limits, interested is your best teacher.
-So, just do it if you want it.
+As I said that, languages' study shouldn't have any limits, interesting is your best teacher.
+So, just do it if you like it.

-Additionaly, this project is also to share my learning experience, pure self-study, and also record the learning process(Yes.
-I always have much time to do something without coding or informals >_<!!!).
+Additionaly, this project is also to share my learning experience, pure self-study, and also record the learning process